terraform-viettelidc/terraform-provider-vcloud/website/docs/r/network_routed_v2.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_network_routed_v2"
+page_title: "Viettel IDC Cloud: vcloud_network_routed_v2"
 sidebar_current: "docs-vcd-resource-network-routed-v2"
 description: |-
-  Provides a VMware Cloud Director Org VDC routed Network.
+  Provides a Viettel IDC Cloud Org VDC routed Network.
 This can be used to create, modify, and delete routed VDC networks (backed by NSX-T or NSX-V).
 ---

 # vcd\_network\_routed\_v2

-Provides a VMware Cloud Director Org VDC routed Network.
+Provides a Viettel IDC Cloud Org VDC routed Network.
 This can be used to create, modify, and delete routed VDC networks (backed by NSX-T or NSX-V).

 Supported in provider *v3.2+* for both NSX-T and NSX-V VDCs.